Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-S4: 6:00 am – 1:00 pm.
-The Nature Conservancy’s Brett Gray Ranch, Guided Bird Hike
+S5: 6:00 am – 1:00 pm.
+The State Land Board’s Brett Gray Ranch, Guided Bird Hike

-(This is the same trip as F3 & Su3) The 49,000-acre Brett Gray Ranch offers spectacular birding on the eastern plains of Colorado.
+(This is the same trip as F2 & Su1) The 49,000-acre Brett Gray Ranch offers spectacular birding on the eastern plains of Colorado.
 It has a variety of habitats: dry prairie, short-grass prairie, riparian woods, marsh, cottonwood bosque, and open water.
 Because of these characteristics, it is a migrant trap for many species of birds at this time of year.
 Fuel B’s, Inc. in Ellicott is the last and only restroom stop for this trip.

 Possible bird species include: Various ducks and geese, Lark Bunting, Northern Harrier, Horned Lark, Swainson’s Hawk, prairie sparrows, and a variety of eastern and western warblers.
+The State Land Board owns this property and their mission is to provide financial support to K-12 Schools by stewarding Colorado State Trust Land and leasing it for assorted uses.
+Brett Gray Ranch is leased by The Nature Conservancy.

 - Appropriate for intermediate to advanced birders.